 We have a share-based compensation plan covering certain employees, including officers and directors.
 We account for share-based compensation utilizing the fair value recognition provisions of current accounting standards for share-based payments.
-We currently utilize restricted share units and performance share units and in the past have also utilized nonstatutory stock options.
-Issuances of our stock upon restricted share unit and performance share unit vesting or share option exercise are made from treasury stock.
+We currently utilize restricted share units and performance share units.
+Issuances of our stock upon restricted share unit and performance share unit vesting are made from treasury stock.
 Our restricted share unit and performance share unit awards may include both graded-vesting and cliff-vesting awards and therefore vest in increments during the requisite service period or at the end of the requisite service period, as appropriate for each type of vesting.
 We recognize compensation expense on a straight-line basis over the requisite service periods within each award.
 The benefit for the forfeiture of an award is recorded in the period in which it occurs.